 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

 Start with poaching pears

-- Place pears onto paper towels to soak the unnecessary liquid in.
-Make sure the pears are "dry" before placing them into the cake batter
+- Use several paper kitchen towels to dry the poached pears before using them in the cake batter

-- Sift in flour, almond flour, cardamon, baking powder then add orange zest and mix just until well combined with the help of a Rubber spatula
+- Sift in flour, almond flour, cardamon, and baking powder and fold in with the help of a Rubber spatula, then add orange zest

 - Press the poached pears into the batter.
-Pears should be standing straight and there should be space at each end and also in between the pears for the cake batter to rise.
-Try to arrange the cake batter equally on all sides before putting into the oven.
+The pears should be standing straight and there should be space at each end and also in between the pears for the cake batter to rise.
+Try to arrange the cake batter equally on all sides before putting the pan into the oven.
 Hint with flaked almonds (optional)

 - Bake for 60 min or until skewer inserted in the middle of the cake comes out clean

-- After loaf cooled down carefully remove from tin and hint with powder sugar (optional)
+- After loaf cooled, carefully remove from tin and the tin and hint with powder sugar (optional)

 - Store at room temperature for 2-3 days